-Emotional disconnection disorder threatens marriages, researcher saysNovember 12th, 2012 in Psychology & Psychiatry /
+Emotional disconnection disorder threatens marriages, researcher saysNovember 12, 2012 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—Communication can be challenging for any married couple, but a personality trait called alexithymia that keeps people from sharing or even understanding their own emotions can further impede marital bliss.
 University of Missouri interpersonal communication researchers found when one spouse suffers from alexithymia, the partners can experience loneliness and a lack of intimate communication that lead to poor marital quality.